mementum/backtrader/docs/plotting/plotting.rst

     If any of the above are defined they have precedence over the values present in this option

-  - ``plotforce``: sometimes and thus the complex process of matching datas to indicators and bla, bla, bla ... a custom indicator may fail to plot.
+  - ``plotforce``: sometimes and thus the complex process of matching data feeds to indicators and bla, bla, bla ... a custom indicator may fail to plot.
 This is a last resort mechanism to try to enforce plotting.

     Use it if all else fails